Deep learning in business analytics and operations research: Models, applications and managerial implications: Introduction

 While deep learning is on the way to becoming the industry standard for predictive analytics within business analytics and operations research, our discipline is still in its infancy with regard to adopting this technology.
-To support this claim, we conducted an extensive literature review of all papers published by June of 2018 across the premier journals in our field, namely, \emph{European Journal of Operational Research}, \emph{Operations Research}, \emph{Production and Operations Management}, \emph{Journal of Operations Management}, and \emph{Decision Sciences}.
+To support this claim, we conducted an extensive literature review of all papers published by October 2018 across the premier journals in our field, namely, \emph{European Journal of Operational Research}, \emph{Operations Research}, \emph{Production and Operations Management}, \emph{Journal of Operations Management}, and \emph{Decision Sciences}.
 We specifically searched for papers containing the terms \textquote{deep neural network} or \textquote{deep learning}.
 Our search returned \num{15} matches but a closer inspection led us discard \num{12} of them, since these only contained the term in passing but without actually using deep learning.
-The resulting two matches are listed in \Cref{tbl:dl_literature}.
+The resulting three matches are listed in \Cref{tbl:dl_literature}.
 This is an interesting observation as the operations research community has a longstanding tradition of applying neural networks.
 Examples of \mbox{1-hidden} layer networks appear in the areas of, for instance, healthcare \citep{Misiunas.2016, Oztekin.2017}, demand forecasts \citep{Carbonneau.2008, Venkatesh.2014} and maintenance \citep{Mahamad.2010,Mazhar.2007}.
+We further extended our literature search to other fields of management science, namely, accounting, finance, marketing and information systems; yet these outlets (as per Financial Times 50 list) published a total of only two papers that benefit from deep learning; see \citet{Adamopoulos.2018} and \citet{Li.2017}.

 It is not only academia that has yet to fully incorporate deep learning in its decision-making routines.
 This fact also holds true for a majority of enterprises: a 2016 report on \textquote{The Age of Analytics} by the McKinsey Global Institute refers to deep learning as \emph{\textquote{the coming wave}} \citep{Henke.2016}.
 This is also borne out by our own expertise when collaborating with large-cap companies, including consulting firms, across Europe and the United States.
 One member from a top management consulting firm even admitted to us that \emph{\textquote{we don't have a clue how deep learning works, neither do our clients}}.
 Hence, the above mentioned showcases of deep learning are largely exceptions among a handful of selected firms, thereby highlighting the dire need for company professionals to better understand deep learning, its applications and value \citep[cf.][]{Lee.2018}.